guillaumeschwartz76/ft_printf/README.md

 # ft_printf
-this project is about coding a version of the function printf
+This project is about coding a version of the function printf